Frequently asked questions about classification and labeling in Azure Information Protection

 Currently, there are two clients for Windows:

-The Azure Information Protection client that downloads labels and policy settings from the Azure portal.
+The Azure Information Protection client (classic) that downloads labels and policy settings from the Azure portal.
 This client builds on previous general availability versions of the client.

 For more information, including a feature and functionality comparison table, see Choose which Azure Information Protection client to use.